pkunick/cytu.be-policies/terms-of-use.md

 # Terms of Use

-By visiting CyTube (https://cytu.be), you agree to abide by the following rules and policies.
+By visiting Mimic (https://mimicstream.com/), you agree to abide by the following rules and policies.
 Violations of these policies are punishable by removal of access to the website and in some circumstances may also result in legal action.